-4.4 Member Tax Credit contributions from the Government
+4.4 Government Contributions

 If you qualify for further Government payments, every year from 1 July to the following 30 June, for every dollar that you pay into the Scheme up to \$1,042.86, the Government contributes 50c to the Scheme.
 The maximum amount that the Government will contribute each year for you is \$521.43.
 This contribution is to encourage you to continue saving regularly.